Dealing with the end of a relationship

 Are poly breakups easier because you have more partners?

-Even when it’s not overtly objectifying, there is often still a sense that polyamorous people must have it easier after a breakup than monogamous people do, because after all, you’re not alone, right?
+Now, I do actually get it.
+Objectifying issues of “it must be easier because polyamory means you can’t commit” aside, some folks say polyamorous people must have it easier after a breakup than monogamous people do, because after all, you’re not alone, right?

 One of the hardest, and most important, lessons we can learn on this trip through life is that being alone is preferable to being in a bad relationship.
 Whether polyamorous or monogamous, being able to be complete in yourself when you’re alone makes a breakup much easier.